What are Google Analytics Sessions?

-A session is one of the top 15 metrics every marketing leader must measure in the website analytics tool.
+A session is among the top 15 metrics every marketing leader must measure in Google Analytics.

 - Time-based expiration (ends after 30 minutes of inactivity)